María de Villota: Death

 On the morning of 11 October 2013, exactly one year from her first public appearance after her testing accident, Spanish media reported that de Villota, aged 34, had been found dead in her Seville hotel room; Eurosport reported that her family had confirmed her death.
 An autopsy confirmed de Villota had suffered a cardiac arrest.
 While her death was initially reported to be by "absolutely natural causes", according to a statement released by her family, a forensic doctor later found that de Villota's death was a consequence of neurological injuries suffered in her F1 testing crash the previous year.

 At the time of her death, de Villota was scheduled to participate as a speaker at the Seville Fundación Lo Que De Verdad Importa (LQDVI) conference and was due to launch her autobiography Life Is a Gift on 14 October.
 Her remains were cremated on 12 October 2013 in Seville.
 A minute's silence was held for her before the 2013 Japanese Grand Prix on 13 October.

 Legacy

 The Circuito del Jarama has organised two tributes to her.
-On 5 July 2017, the final turn on the circuit that leads to the pit straight was named Curva María de Villota in her memory.
+On 5 July 2017, the final turn on the circuit that leads to the pit straight was named Curva María de Villota in her memory; in Formula E, it is the penultimate corner, as a chicane is located on the exit of the turn.
 The circuit since 2014 organised an annual Christmas Eve foot race at the circuit, the María de Villota 10 km and 5 km, as a fundraiser.

 A foundation called Maria de Villota's Legacy (Legado María de Villota) was created in 2014 by the Young Sport Foundation in her memory.
 This foundation includes the First Star Project, which provides treatment to children with genetic neuromuscular illnesses.
 Formula One driver Carlos Sainz Jr., who was mentored by de Villota while karting, carries de Villota's star on his helmets and was named Ambassador of Maria de Villota's Legacy in 2016.